Digital-Methods-HASS/au750213_Lindeneg_Liv/README.md

 `Prtf3_LeafletMaps` Contains the final solution and denmark maps for the third portfolio assignment

-`Prtf5_FinalProject` Contains the solution, data and the visuals for the final portfolio assignment
+`Prtf5_FinalProject` Contains the solutions, data and the visuals for the final portfolio assignment